Rod Dreher: Views on race and immigration

 In January 2018, Dreher attracted criticism for his qualified defense of Donald Trump's comments regarding "shithole countries" (he defended the content of the comments while criticizing their vulgarity), and in particular, for his suggestion that readers would object to section 8 housing being built in their neighborhoods because "you don't want the destructive culture of the poor imported into your neighborhood."
-In response to those remarks, Sarah Jones of the progressive commentary magazine The New Republic described Dreher as having a "race problem."
-Her article also referred to Dreher's comments on Jean Raspail's 1973 novel Camp of the Saints.
+In response to those remarks, Sarah Jones of The New Republic said Dreher had a "race problem."
+Her article also referred to Dreher's comments on Jean Raspail's 1973 novel The Camp of the Saints.
 Dreher has strongly criticized the novel's use of derogatory language to describe non-Westerners and called the book bad, both aesthetically and morally.
-However, Dreher has also referred to the "valuable" and "prophetic" lessons that can be drawn from the work, including from Raspail's argument, which Dreher presents as potentially correct, that "the only way to defend Western civilization from these invaders [non-Western immigrants] is to be willing to shed their blood."
-He has also drawn parallels between the migrant crisis described in the book and contemporary immigration to Europe and the United States.
-Dreher replied to Sarah Jones by calling her a "social justice warrior" and "propagandist."
+But he has also referred to the "valuable" and "prophetic" lessons that can be drawn from the work, including from Raspail's argument, which Dreher presents as potentially correct, that "the only way to defend Western civilization from these invaders [non-Western immigrants] is to be willing to shed their blood."
+He has also drawn parallels between the migrant crisis the book describes and contemporary immigration to Europe and the United States.
+Dreher replied to Jones by calling her a "social justice warrior" and "propagandist."
 Dreher's comments on section 8 housing were defended by the columnist Damon Linker, who wrote: "Every time a wealthy liberal enclave takes a NIMBY position on affordable housing, it shows he [Dreher] has a point about the need for greater honesty on these issues".